dotnet/docs/docs/core/testing/index.md

 ---
 title: Unit testing in .NET Core and .NET Standard
-description: Unit testing in .NET Core and .NET Standard projects.
+description: This article gives a brief overview of unit testing for .NET Core and .NET Standard projects.
 author: ardalis
 ms.author: wiwagn
 ms.date: 08/30/2017
 ms.custom: "seodec18"
 ---

 # Unit testing in .NET Core and .NET Standard

 .NET Core makes it easy to create unit tests.
 This article introduces unit tests and illustrates how they differ from other kinds of tests.
 The linked resources near the bottom of the page show you how to add a test project to your solution.
 After you set up your test project, you will be able to run your unit tests using the command line or Visual Studio.